JessieZdrv/Flight_Delay_Prediction/README.md

 Visualizing distributions and relationships between variables

 Decision Tree Model:
-Splitting the data into training and testing sets Training the model using the DecisionTreeClassifier from scikit-learn Tuning parameters to optimize performance
+Splitting the data into training and testing sets.
+Training the model using the DecisionTreeClassifier from scikit-learn.
+Tuning parameters to optimize performance

 Results

-The model achieved the following results:
+The model achieved the following result:
 Accuracy: 96.52%
-AUC: 0.51
+and AUC: 0.51